nokafor/MSBuild2017Quickstarts/Yo.md

 	npm install -g yo generator-office
 	```

-3. Use the following commands to change the directory to the C:/ folder.
+3. Use the following commands to change the directory to the C:\ folder.
 Then, create a folder called “myAddin”:
 	```
 	# Change directory
-	cd ../../
+	cd \

 	# Create new folder
 	mkdir myAddin